 Contact the school directly on 01442 424920 if you would like your child to join our lovely Nursery class

 We warmly welcome new children into our Nursery.
 We currently have one Nursery session in the morning.
-We hope to run two sessions in September 2017, one in the morning and one in the afternoon, but it is dependent on sufficient numbers.

 There may be times when more families apply to join our Nursery than there are places.
 If so the school will follow an admissions criteria laid out by the county council.

 If you would like to apply for a nursery place at Yewtree Primary School then please contact the school office for further details.

 Children with a Statement of Special Educational Needs which names the school will be allocated a place in accordance with section 324 of the Education Act 1996.

 Parents may state their preference as to which nursery class, school or centre they would like their child to attend in the years leading up to the child’s fifth birthday.
 However, if there are not enough places available, places will be allocated in the following order of priority:

 a) Children in public care (children looked after)

 b) a child ‘at risk’ (or the sibling of a child ‘at risk’) who is the subject of an inter-agency child protection plan.